ktouloumis/Skyline-Queries/Stats/README.md

-# Programs to perform statistical analysis
+# Program to perform statistical analysis
 barplots.py: python program to plot results from case study